Your Cart

 5. Peacock pichwai painting

-Peacock pichwai paintings usually show Shrinath Ji is in the center, wearing rich clothes with a peacock feather on his crown.
-They show Shrinath Ji in a cradle depicting the Janmasthami festival, with celebrations unfolding around him and people eagerly awaiting a look.
+Peacock pichwai paintings usually show Shrinath Ji in the center, wearing rich clothes with a peacock feather on his crown, surrounded with peacocks.
+Shrinath Ji is shown in a cradle depicting the Janmasthami festival, with celebrations unfolding around him and people eagerly awaiting a look.

 6. Sandhya aarti pichwai